dennyjj/hkojs/README.md

 # hkojs

-Hong Kong Observatory API Wrapper
+Hong Kong Observatory API Wrapper for TypeScript (Sorry for no JS compatibility yet despite of the name hkojs)

 ---